Skip to content

 Clinical references and further reading

-Educational links are provided for background context.
+These links are provided for educational background.
 Recommendations depend on individual veterinary evaluation.

 Reviewed by Dr. Antonio Pedraza, DVM, MVM

-This page is educational and does not replace an individual veterinary consultation.
+Educational information only.
+This page does not replace an individual veterinary consultation.

 Serving Greater Los Angeles